yewstack/yew/SECURITY.md

 # Security Policy

-## Reporting a Vulnerability
+### Reporting a Vulnerability

-To report a security vulnerability, please email the maintainers at `maintainers@yew.rs`.
-Please do not create a Github issue for security vulnerabilities.
+To report a security vulnerability, please reach out to the maintainers at maintainers@yew.rs via email.

+We kindly request that you refrain from creating a GitHub issue for security vulnerabilities.

-If you can, please include the following details:
+When reporting the vulnerability, please provide the following information, if possible:

-* An MCVE (minimum complete verifiable example) – this is a short code snippet which demonstrates the error in the the simplest possible (or just a simple) way.
+- **MCVE (Minimum Complete Verifiable Example)**: Please include a concise code snippet that demonstrates the error in a simplified manner.

-* Which versions of Yew the vulnerability is present in
+- **Versions of Yew**: Specify the versions of Yew in which the vulnerability is present.
+This helps us narrow down the scope of the issue and assess its impact accurately.

-* What effects the vulnerability has and how serious the vulnerability is
+- **Impact and Severity**: Describe the effects of the vulnerability and its seriousness.
+Provide details about any potential risks, security breaches, or the impact it may have on the system.